Our products

 Common mistakes and how to avoid them

 One of the most frequent mistakes is using cod pieces with low collagen content, such as the central loin.
-Although it is the most prized part for other preparations, it lacks the gelatinous structure necessary for a successful pil pil.
+Although it is the most appreciated part for other preparations, it lacks the gelatinous structure necessary for a successful pil pil.

 • Not using enough extra virgin olive oil

-• Moving the pan irregularly or aggressively
+• Moving the pot irregularly or aggressively

 • Adding garlic too soon or burning it